 - Richard Duncan (economist) explains QE debt suspension/cancellation here.

 - interest payments to BoE held bonds are being paid back to the government.

 Let me explain the above.
-As a result of QE we are in a nonsensical position where a government body, the BoE has purchased a mixture of existing and newly issued government debt totaling 20% of current debt.
-Essentially the uk government owes itself £435bn!
+As a result of QE we are in a position where a quasi-governmental body, the BoE, has purchased a mixture of existing and newly issued government debt totaling 20% of current debt.
+Essentially the uk government owes the BoE £435bn!
 By this action they are stating to investors that the UK government cannot service this debt (pay the interest and potentially principal).
 The BoE has in affect suspended £435bn of debt, interest payments are being paid back to the government.
 Total cancellation will only occur if upon debt maturity the principal is not demanded back, now the question is will that happen?